If One of My Parents Had Diabetes, Will I?

 Scientists believe that the HLA-DR9 gene, for example, may put Black individuals in danger, whereas the HLA-DR9 gene might put Japanese people at risk.
 While certain genes are more prevalent predictors of type 1 diabetes than others, over 40 gene markers have been confirmed.

-Type 1 diabetes is not caused only by a genetic predisposition.
-And some people can get type 1 diabetes despite having no family history of the disease.
+This condition is not caused only by a genetic predisposition.
+And some people can develop it despite having no family history of the disease.
 According to estimates, 85 percent of patients with type 1 diabetes do not have a family history of the condition.

 Type 2 Diabetes

-Many persons with type 2 diabetes have other underlying health issues, such as high blood pressure, high cholesterol, and belly fat.
+Many persons with this condtion have other underlying health issues, such as high blood pressure, high cholesterol, and belly fat.
 Type 2 diabetes was formerly known to be adult diabetes, but we now know that it may also afflict youngsters.

-The genetic component of type 2 diabetes is complicated and evolving.
-Many genes have been found in persons with type 2 diabetes.
+The genetic component of this condition is complicated and evolving.
+Many genes have been found in persons with type this condition.

-Some genes are associated with insulin resistance, whilst others are associated with the beta-cell activity.
+Some genes are associated with insulin resistance, whilst others are associated with beta-cell activity.
 Scientists are still investigating the genes involved in the development of type 2 diabetes, as well as their function in disease progression and therapy.
-Several studies have found a large range of variations in the heritability of type 2 diabetes, ranging from 20% to 80%.
+Several studies have found a large range of variations in the heritability of this condition, ranging from 20% to 80%.

-Persons who have a parent with type 2 diabetes have a 40% lifetime chance of having the disease, and 70% if both parents are afflicted.
+Persons who have a parent with this condition have a 40% lifetime chance of having the disease, and 70% if both parents are afflicted.
 People with a first-degree relative’s family history are also three times more likely to get the condition.

 However, genetic factors are not the sole danger.
 Risk can be influenced by environmental variables, behavioral factors, and the shared environment.

-According to the American Diabetes Association, even though type 2 diabetes is more closely linked to a family’s history than type 1 diabetes, environmental and behavioral variables also play a role, and intervention methods can assist to avoid or postpone a diabetes diagnosis.
+According to doctors, even though type 2 diabetes is more closely linked to family history than type 1 diabetes, environmental and behavioral variables also play a role, and intervention methods can assist to avoid or postpone a diagnosis.

 Gestational Diabetes